weizs0r/ios-mac-app/libraries/BugReport/README.md

 For usage example please see `BugReportSampleApp` project.

-## Translations

-This package contains all translations that it needs.
-If you add new translation, you should regenerate `LocalizedString.swift` file by going to this libs folder and running swiftgen: `../../Pods/SwiftGen/bin/swiftgen`.

 ## Assets

 This package contains all assets that it needs.
 If you add new translation, you should regenerate `Assets.swift` file by going to this libs folder and running swiftgen: `../../Pods/SwiftGen/bin/swiftgen`.